 Jewish heritage.
 Latvian towns, especially those of Latgale, once hosted a significant minority of Jews, but it was decimated by emigration and Holocaust.
 Small numbers of remaining Jews no longer need many buildings, and thus many synagogues became abandoned (although they are now being repaired).

 City buildings.
 Latvian cities suffered a decline of population recently due to emigration and before that due to Soviet genocide.
 The population of ethnic Latvians is at its lowest for 100 years.
 As such, many buildings in the cities such as Riga are abandoned as well, e.g. apartment blocks.
 Large public Soviet buildings are even more prone to abandonment, as they often have little use in a market economy where smaller institutions may be more profitable.

 While many abandoned buildings in Latvia are out-of-bounds for visitors, many of the best ones are either accessible or impressive even from the outside.

 The sheer numbers of abandoned structures have been controversial in Latvia.
 Many people have preferred them renovated or destroyed, but both are costly.
 However, these days it became popular that key abandoned and semi-abandoned locations are treated as tourist sights on their own, even without renovations.
 This means, however, that if a location is open, tickets were often introduced for visitors (e.g. to Skrunda-2 town or Cesvaine palace).

-Despite of this, hundreds of tourists come to key abandoned sights in Latvia every day including foreigners.
-They visit the abandoned 19th and 20th century buildings in the same fashion as they would visit abandoned medieval castles, of which Latvia also has many.
+Despite this, hundreds of tourists come to key abandoned sights in Latvia every day including foreigners.
+They visit the abandoned 19th and 20th-century buildings in the same fashion as they would visit abandoned medieval castles, of which Latvia also has many.